TechneWare/SmarterMail.Cli/README.md

 - Displays scheduled jobs

 ### About Virus Total
-Currently the CLI is hard coded to the free acount quota limits.
-If your paying for a Virus Total account and have higher quota limits, modify the Globals.cs file to set the limits how you would like.
-I'll probably refactor this and make it configurable soon, but right now thats how it works.
+Currently, the CLI is hard-coded to the free account quota limits.
+However, if you're paying for a Virus Total account and have higher quota limits, you have the power to modify the Globals.cs file to set the limits as you would like.
+This flexibility allows you to tailor the usage to your specific needs.
+I'll probably refactor this and make it configurable soon, but right now, that's how it works.

 Quota limits set in the Globals.cs file:
 ```